 Our Co-design Team:

-We are committed to using co-design principles and mindsets to lead by example and have created an internal co-design team that includes:
+We are committed to using co-design principles and mindsets to lead by example and created an internal co-design team that included:

 Deb, Lived Experience Co-Design Lead

 Beth, Leadership Development Coordinator

 The initial phase of this work was focussed on designing the role.
 We were guided by the sector to gain a greater understanding of the workforce's development needs.
 This included:

 Reviewing the information collected in our scoping to develop a suite of tools and resources to support co-design in action